SURF: Summer Undergraduate Research Fellowships

 - have a faculty member who will meet with you over the summer and oversee your progress

-- will conduct research on campus or at an institution in Pittsburgh.
+- will conduct research remotely.
 SURF is not intended to support research at other institutions outside of Pittsburgh or for study abroad.
 Any questions, please contact Dr. Stephanie Wallach, firstname.lastname@example.org

 - will commit fulltime to the research position—SURF is in lieu of a job; students work regular hours and submit their time through their home departments.